 The Student Senate's legislative committees are also open for students to join as non-voting members.
 Interested students should attend the committee's meetings and contact the committee's chair for further information on joining the committee.
 Contact information can be found under the committees page.

-Students can also ensure that their voice is heard in the Student Senate by contacting their Student Senators about pending legislation or other student issues on campus.
+Students can also ensure that their voices are heard in the Student Senate by contacting their Student Senators regarding pending legislation or other student issues on campus.
 Contact information for Student Senators can be found on the senators page.
 Students are encouraged to clearly articulate their requests for Senators to support or oppose pending legislation.

 Students can also enact measures independent of the Student Senate through a referendum or initiative petition signed by 10% of the student body.
 Information on filing a referendum or initiative petition can be found by visiting with one of the SGA Advisors in the Student Government Association Office in Koldus 125.

 Referendum and initiative petitions must be completed within ten (10) class days of their issuance.
 Completed initiative petitions must be followed by a vote within fifteen (15) class days.
 Completed referendum petitions are placed on the ballot for the next general election, unless the petitioner requests for an earlier vote within fifteen (15) class days.
 Source: Article III Section III Sub-Section (h) of the SGA Constitution (June 2011 Bound Edition of the SGA Code)